Table of Contents

 Staging Your Home For Sale With Neutral Colors

-“Paint Your Home in Neutrals” … Good advice when staging your home for sale.
+“Paint Your Home in Neutrals” is good advice when staging your home for sale.
 What is a neutral color palette when it comes to getting your home ready to sell?
-Before you get a mental picture of your entire home painted like the desert sand, consider the idea that “neutral” isn’t limited to white and beige.
+Before you get a mental picture of your entire home painted like desert sand, consider the idea that “neutral” isn’t limited to white and beige.

 After consulting with home stagers for several years, I’ve picked up some basics about decorating a home to appeal to buyers. (what we call home staging is not the same as home decorating) The colors potential buyers see when they enter your home should be neutral so that they won’t be distracted by your personal style.
 A potential buyer should be able to picture their own belongings in your home.